veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/form.md

 ## Associated Attributes
-- **Style-** accepts string value and it is applied as inline css to element and it is affected based on property given.
+- **Style-** it accepts string value and it is applied as inline css to element and it is affected based on property given.
 An inline CSS is used to apply a unique style to a single HTML element.
 An inline CSS uses the style attribute of an HTML element.
 (eg. color:blue).

 - **Class-** it specifies one or more class names for an element.
 The class attribute is mostly used to point to a class in a style sheet.The class name can be used by CSS to perform certain tasks for elements with the specified class name.
 It accepts string value. (eg. class=toolbar).